Gobuub/ETL_project/README.md

                 conda env create -f environment.yml

      - Project_ETL notebook to execute and obtain the data required for the project.
+        - Include two functions you may choose one of those based on the source of data you want to use ESPN or FBREF.

      - Deliverable_ETL test notebook.